M.S. in Leadership Education

 Teaching and Extension Education Specialization

-The Teaching and Extension Education specialization prepares students for careers in community college or university teaching, public school teaching (additional certifications and courses may be required), outreach programs and Extension.
-The specialization is valuable for students planning teaching careers, as well as for individuals providing educational services.
-Teaching and extension courses focus on teaching strategies, program planning, adult education, innovation, and use of technology in learning.
+The Teaching and Extension Education specialization prepares students and enhances careers and professional development in community college or university teaching, public school teaching (additional certifications and courses may be required), outreach programs, and Extension.
+The specialization supports the development of teacher leaders within their career in the classroom and is valuable for students planning teaching careers, as well as for individuals providing educational services.
+Teaching and extension courses focus on teaching strategies, program planning, adult education, innovation, and the use of technology in learning.
+The Teaching and Extension Education Specialization is designed to prepare or enhance your career from where you are.
+With distance education and hybrid options, as well as on campus offerings, you'll grow your career and your personal development where you are!

 To complete the specialization, students must complete ALEC 805: Advanced Teaching Strategies and two elective courses from the following list: